CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 * **Prettify JSON** by Mohsen Azimi -- This seems generally useful.

-* **glTF Extension for VS Code** by CesiumJS.org -- This extension adds features for previewing and editing 3D models in glTF files. [glTF Tools](https://marketplace.visualstudio.com/items?itemName=cesium.gltf-vscode).
+* **glTF Extension for VS Code** by CesiumJS.org -- This extension adds features for previewing and editing 3D models in glTF files [glTF Tools](https://marketplace.visualstudio.com/items?itemName=cesium.gltf-vscode).

 ## VSCode Tasks and Files